June Allyson: Post MGM

-In 1954 Allyson was in a huge Universal Pictures hit, The Glenn Miller Story, as well as another successful MGM film, Executive Suite.
-She also starred the Fox Film Woman's World, which was less successful.
+In 1954 Allyson was in a huge Universal Pictures hit, The Glenn Miller Story,which starred James Stewart as well as another successful MGM film, Executive Suite.
+She also starred in the Fox Film Woman's World, which was less successful.

 Allyson was teamed with Stewart again in Strategic Air Command (1955) at Paramount, another success.

 She had a change of pace in The Shrike (1955) with José Ferrer at Universal; it flopped.
 More popular was The McConnell Story (1955) with Alan Ladd at Warner Bros.

 In 1956 Allyson starred in some musical remakes of classic films: The Opposite Sex, a remake of The Women at MGM, and You Can't Run Away from It, a remake of It Happened One Night at Columbia, which was directed by Powell.

 In 1957 she signed with Universal to do two more remakes: Interlude, a drama for Douglas Sirk, and My Man Godfrey, a comedy with David Niven.
 She then made A Stranger in My Arms (1958) with Jeff Chandler.
 The box office failures of these films effectively ended her reign as an A-list movie star.